clay/clay-kiln/docs/deep_linking.md

 ### Alert Plugin Example

-index.js - adds a nav button, and nav content to the window.kiln object.
+index.js - Adds a nav button, and nav content to the window.kiln object.
 The nav button will appear in the left nav and the nav content will appear in the left drawer when that button is clicked.
 The drawer will also open if the url hash is set to `#kiln~alert`.
 ```js
 module.exports = () => {
   window.kiln.navButtons['alert'] = require('./nav-button.vue');